 Well, Eardley would talk sarcastically about counseling.
-I didn't know it at the time but he was really mentoring.
+I didn't know it at the time but he was mentoring.
 I thought I was being picked on because I was a counselor.
 You could not have asked for a better mentor than Jim.
-He had a commitment to students, especially adults.
+In terms of commitment to students and especially adults.
 He had that sort of "roll-up-your-sleeves-and-wallow-in-the-garbage-and-get-people-what-they-need-attitude."
 He wanted to have conditions for making each person important.
 Jim was very political, but I never had a sense of political decision-making from him.
 I always had a sense that students mattered.

 Jim made it easy for student services.
 Even though he said he hated counseling, he really believed in supporting students.
-WNCC began building a student services division.
+We began building a student services division.
 We had eight counties of western Nevada.
-We went on the road in a station wagon-going to Lovelock, Hawthorne, Yerington.
+We were on the road in a station wagon--going to Lovelock, Hawthorne, Yerington.
 Frank Burnham would put a cash register in the back of it.
-We'd pack another station wagon with textbooks.
+We'd pack another station wagon full of textbooks.
 Off we'd go in the afternoon.
 The first night we'd go to Lovelock and register students.
 Then we'd be in Fallon a couple of nights.
 Then we'd register Hawthorne.
-A couple of classified people would go to help.
-The next week we'd go back and do "adds" and "drops".
-Then another week we'd go for late registrations.
-We were like a traveling troup, a show.
+Two or three classified people would go to help.
+I think Marv Wycoff joined us a little later.
+The next week we'd go back and do adds and drops.
+Then another week for another set of late registrations and drops.
+We were like a traveling performing group, a show.
 We'd have cashiers, counselors, and a mobile bookstore.
+If someone from instruction were with us, then we could do all things for all people.
+And we broke all kinds of rules.
+If someone didn't have money, we'd say, "Come back next week.
+We'll hold your registration."

+We had great experiences.
 We showed up in Lovelock one night and no students came to register.
 It was our first venture in Lovelock and we were really excited.
 We sat all night and no one came.
 One night we were in Hawthorne and some good citizens were supporting us.
 Lots of people in the civil service were interested in courses.
 A woman of 80 came in.
 She had her daughter, who was in her 60's.
 The daughter was helping her mother to register.
 She was going to enroll in shorthand.
 She wanted to renew her skills.
+She completed the course.

-In the early years going out to the small towns was the highlight.
-We didn't have on-site staff in the small towns.
+I think during the early years going out to the small places was the highlight.
+We didn't have on-site staff in the small towns so we had a traveling group to register students.
 This was Nevada at its best.
 The rurals were excited to have us.
 People were grateful about education coming to their doorstep.
-Their appreciation and warmth was a special reward for us.
-On-campus students come to expect services but in the small towns they appreciated them.
+Their appreciation and warmth was a special reward for our effort.
+On campus students come to expect certain services but in the small towns they appreciated them.
 Those were great times.